-Forward-looking statements necessarily involve risks and uncertainties, and our actual results could differ materially from those anticipated in the forward-looking statements due to a number of factors, including those set forth in "Risk Factors" of our Registration Statement on Form S-1, as may be updated and supplemented by this report.
+Forward-looking statements necessarily involve risks and uncertainties, and our actual results could differ materially from those anticipated in the forward-looking statements due to a number of factors.
 These factors as well as other cautionary statements made in this Quarterly Report on Form 10-Q, should be read and understood as being applicable to all related forward-looking statements wherever they appear herein.
 The forward-looking statements contained in this Quarterly Report on Form 10-Q represent our judgment as of the date hereof.
 We encourage you to read those descriptions carefully.
-We caution you not to place undue reliance on the forward-looking statements contained in this report, speak only as of the date of this report (unless an earlier date is indicated) and we undertake no obligation to update or revise the statements except as required by federal securities law.
+We caution you not to place undue reliance on the forward-looking statements contained in this report.
+These statements, like all statements in this report, speak only as of the date of this report (unless an earlier date is indicated) and we undertake no obligation to update or revise the statements except as required by federal securities law.
 Such forward-looking statements are not guarantees of future performance and actual results will likely differ, perhaps materially, from those suggested by such forward-looking statements.
 In this report, the "Company," "we," "us," and "our" refer to Property Management Corporation of America.